Soszust40/School/README.md

 **Last Updated:** November 29, 2024 |
 **Developer:** [Simon Oszust](https://github.com/Soszust40)

-Hangman is a Python-based, classic word-guessing game.
-Players attempt to guess a hidden word by choosing letters, with a limited number of mistakes.
+Hangman is a classic word-guessing game built with Python, where players try to uncover a hidden word one letter at a time, with only a limited number of incorrect guesses allowed.
 <br />
 <br />
 <img src="/Screenshots/Hangman.png?" alt="Hangman image" width="800" height="400" style="vertical-align: top;">